-The tax packs for non personal accounts, such as trusts or companies, will also contain information on any capital gains that have arisen as a result of any disposals.
+The tax packs for non personal accounts, such as trusts or companies, will also contain information on any capital gains that have arisen from any disposals.

 The original copies of these tax packs will be posted directly to your clients, usually in June or July each year, and you can download PDF copies of these from our platform.

 From here, you can select the tax year from 2019/2020 onwards and use the filters to find the relevant clients or advisers.
 Tick the Export boxes against each client you want, and then click on the Export to PDF button.

-If you want to download all clients, then you can increase the number of clients that appear on each page up to a maximum of 500 and then tick the Select All Visible Clients box to include them in the export.
+If you want to download all clients, then you can increase the number of clients that appear on each page up to a maximum of 500 and then tick on the Select All Visible Clients box.

-If you have more than 500 clients, you'll need to download multiple batches reports, perhaps by advisor.
+If you have more than 500 clients, you'll need to download multiple batches of reports, perhaps by adviser.

 In this file will be a separate folder for each client with a tax pack inside.

-The file will also contain a spreadsheet that shows the list of the clients included in the export.
+The exported zip file will also contain a spreadsheet that shows the list of the clients included in the export.

 You can download a tax pack as often as you like, and a copy will remain on our platform indefinitely for future reference.

-As mentioned earlier, if you want to download CGT information for individuals, these reports are available by going to the Reports menu, Tax, CGT Reports and Realised Gains.
+As mentioned earlier, if you want to download CGT information for individuals, these reports are available by going to the Reports menu > Tax > CGT Reports > Realised Gains.

 Alternatively, you can go into the client account area and click on the CGT tab and then on Realised Gains.

-The CGT reports are also available for clients to download themselves by logging into their account online.
+This CGT report and information is also available for clients to download themselves by logging into their account online.
 There is also a useful CGT guide for clients who are logging into their client portal and this is also available from our literature centre.